cooperwalbrun/terraform-manager/CONTRIBUTING.md

   by an underscore)
 * All method parameters and method return values
 * Any declaration that may have a non-obvious, ambiguous, or otherwise complex type signature

+## Changelog

+This project uses a [CHANGELOG.md](CHANGELOG.md) to track changes.
+Please update this document along with your changes when you make a pull request.
+You should use the formatting that is already in place (see the document for more information).